 - Museums Galleries Scotland £700k Urgent Response Fund for small arts, culture and heritage organisations.

 - Non-Domestic Rates relief worth 1.6% is being automatically applied to all non-domestic properties by all 32 local authorities.

 - Non-Domestic Rates relief worth 100% will be available shortly for all retail, hospitality and leisure businesses.

 - Small businesses in retail, hospitality and leisure can for a one-off grant of £25,000 from their local authority.
 Applicants have been requested to patient in the face of stretched resources and high levels of demand.

 - Small businesses who benefit from the Small Business Bonus can for a one-off grant of £10,000 from their local authority.
 Applicants have been requested to patient in the face of stretched resources and high levels of demand.

 - Small businesses who get Rural Relief can apply for a one-off grant of £10,000.

 - Be the Business have produced insurance advice for SMEs, including a 5-minute checklist and resource signposting.

 - Free virtual and local support is available from Business Gateway.

-Let us know how you’re responding by emailing firstname.lastname@example.org.
+Let us know how you’re helping your people, partners, customers and communities respond to the crisis by emailing firstname.lastname@example.org.